Guidelines and submission

 Submissions that do not meet these formatting requirements will be returned without review.

-1. Title (and all associated authors and affiliations)
+1. Title (with all authors and affiliations)

 NOTE: Focus on the “Why” Over the “How”